zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)
 * These are the models coded and used by me;
-* I am currently maintaining and updating this project;

 ## Installation
 The following command clones all the files (>200MB);